Dvigrad a place rich with history and stories

 An awesome hillside town that looks like something out of Lord of the rings or Game of Thrones, only real and much more mysterious.
 Once a castle, a fortified town in it's heyday bustling with life of well over thousand inhabitants, that has lived through sieges, pirates, wars and plague, now lays forgotten by people and even time, overgrown with nature, offering some of the most instagrammable backgrounds to your Istrian holiday social media posts.

-A place so rich with history and stories, jet almost entirely left to itself, offers an experience in the spirit of Indiana Jones or Lara Croft.
+A place so rich with history and stories, jet almost entirely left to itself, offers an experience in the spirit of Indiana Jones, or Lara Croft.
+The quality of stone work is on an exceptional level, it is a place Graham Hancock would have a field day at, letting his imagination run wild, especially, because it is the place that famous pirate captain Morgan once visited, allegedly burying his treasure.
+The village of Mrgani / Morgani still remains to this day as a reminder of the eerie visit.
 The lost city is easily accessible by car only a few kilometers from the Istrian Y highway and can also be seen when you pass the Limska draga highway bridge.

 Just take the exit Kanfanar and turn left when you come to the railroad track in Kanfanar, then continue for a couple of kilometers.